 Foucault, a French philosopher and social theorist, has emphasized the aspect of knowledge.
 Clegg, an Australian sociologist, also focuses on the knowledge perspective.
 Galbraith, a North American economist and author, also emphasizes the relevance of skills needed to acquire status and power.

 The importance of networks is mentioned, for example, by Clegg and Machiavelli, an Italian politician, philosopher and author.
 Weber also points to the relevance of social relationships and the associated opportunity to establish positions of power.
 Luhmann, one of the most well-known German sociologists, analyzes communication within networks in order to gain influence.

 Galbraith mentions the relevance of resources for the acquisition of status and power.
 And Arendt, a political theorist and philosopher, is another author who has analyzed the aspect of resources in her books.
 Furthermore Machiavelli mentioned in his very famous work „The Prince“ the importance of owning resources.
 At the same time, he demonstrates the importance of establishing specific relationships and using relevant knowledge to become a powerful person.

 In order to understand the foundations of power is vital to define those three terms (knowledge, network and resources) and and use a coherent model to show how these factors are related to one another.

 Power Triangle Model

-The research of Nicole Bogott and Branko Woischwill suggests that power is built when all three factors are used together with a coherent model: the Power Triangle Model.
+The research of Bogott/Woischwill (2017) suggests that power is built when all three factors are used together with a coherent model: the Power Triangle Model.
 The Power Triangle (Figure 1) illustrates the foundations of power structures.
 In addition, the model allows different actors in different contexts to evaluate their own power and gain a deeper understanding of their own sphere of influence.

 The Power Triangle Model in Detail